outmoded/university/README.md

 Each assignment will have a close date.
 When the issue expires, one of the Pull Requests submitted will be picked and merged.
 Any follow up assignments will be based on the merged code.

-Before starting the next assignment, make sure to rebase your fork to match the current master since only one Pull Request can be accepted.
+Before starting the next assignment, make sure [your fork matches the current master](guides/git.md) since only one Pull Request can be accepted.

 ### How can I help?